AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51907-restricted-admin-user-cannot-create-a-credit-memo-with-an-offline-refund.md

 <u>Actual results</u>:

-*More permissions are needed to view this item* error is displayed.
+The error message, *More permissions are needed to view this item* is displayed.

 ## Apply the patch